 Smoked Ham is a holiday classic!
-Such a great recipe that makes your holiday ham a little extra special!
+Such a great smoked ham recipe that makes your holiday a little extra special.
+Packed with flavor and the perfect centerpiece for any meal.

 Why You Will Love This Recipe

-- Smokiness: most store-bought hams are already smoked (and thus pre-cooked), so we are essentially bringing your store-bought, smoked ham up to temp (needs to reach 140 internal temp) on a smoker which will infuse additional smokiness into the ham!
+- Smokiness: most store-bought hams are already smoked (and thus a pre-cooked ham), so we are essentially bringing your store-bought ham up to temp (needs to reach 140 internal temp) on a smoker which will infuse additional smokiness into the ham!

-- Extra Special: There is just something special about double smoking your own ham for the holidays!
+- Extra Special: There is just something special about smoking your own ham for the holidays!

-- Moist and Juicy: The way we smoke the ham here ensures it stays moist and juicy!
+- Moist and Juicy: The way we cook the ham here ensures it stays moist and juicy!

 What You Will Need: